 Rich snippets make your listings in the search engine result pages look different, unique, and informative.
 Once you reach the first-page listings of Google, you need to ensure you’re getting a higher number of clicks.
 There are various SEO hacks to help you rank higher.
 But when it comes to getting a better CTR, rich snippets take the cake.

 If you’re not aware of rich snippets, here’s a quick intro:

 The term “rich snippets” refers to “structured data markup” that you add to your site’s existing HTML.
-This not only helps search engines understand the content of your website better, but also helps visitors get more information about your page before visiting it.
-So yes, richer search results equals to better user-experience.
+This not only helps search engines understand the content of your website better but also helps visitors get more information about your page before visiting it.
+So yes, richer search results equal to better user-experience.

 Will rich snippets help you rank higher?
 No. But can they improve your chances of getting a higher click-through rate?
 Of course yes.

 Your homepage is obviously the star of your website.
-It’s where most people go or enter your website through.
+It’s where most people go or enter your website.
 When compared to other pages of your site, it’s also the page that naturally attracts the most amount of backlinks.

 If you are not smart at SEO, you will not do anything about the link authority of your homepage and let it be.
 But if you are keen on applying one of the simplest SEO hacks, you will ensure that the link authority of your homepage gets directed to other important subpages of your website.

 If you look at your website’s top navigation bar, you’ll find that it already links to the main category pages of your website, which is fine.
 However, if you are also not linking to pages that you do want to rank in the SERPs (from your homepage’s body), then you are making a mistake.

 It doesn’t matter what pages are important for you.
 These could be individual blog posts or product pages or landing pages.
 Adding links to them in the body of your homepage will eventually help you pass on link authority to them.
 And since these links are contextual in nature, they’ll pass even more link authority than your regular navigational links.